iamssen/rocket-scripts/README.md

 These scripts are not support CLI for easy usage.

-But, you can connect the many other environments (e.g. Back-End API Server, Puppeteer...) with API usage.
+But, you can easy combine the many other environments (e.g. Back-End API Server, Puppeteer...) in API usage.

 For example, you can available like below.